skip to content

 We hold the following personal information:

 • Contact information obtained from our corporate clients, suppliers and other business contacts and prospects, collected in the course of our business dealings and through events, conferences and publication of newsletters, articles and publications in the media.
-This information will include name, and business contact details, job role, employer entity or professional status
+This information will include name, and business contact details, job role, employer entity or professional status;

-• Contact details and information gathered from professional end users who agree to participate in market research on our products
+• Contact details and information gathered from professional end users who agree to participate in market research on our products;

 • Information obtained by us through users visiting this website (such as the user’s IP address, location, user journey through the website and whether the user visited the website via LinkedIn).
-We obtain this information from the users themselves and from the third parties we use to analyse our website traffic and provide us with analytics; and
+We obtain this information from the users themselves and from the third parties we use to analyze our website traffic and provide us with analytics; and

 For what purposes do we hold personal information?